CZThomasCZ/MCP/README.md

 ## Matthew's Content Pack
-This mod creates 6 different spawn queues for SCP: Secret Laboratory
+This mod creates 5 different spawn queues for SCP: Secret Laboratory
 1) LCZ Escape
-  - Only D-Boiz and Nerds spawn as well as SCPs
+  - Only D-Boiz, Nerds and SCPs spawn
 2) Normal
   - Default spawn queue is preserved
 3) D-Boiz Escape
   - Only D-Boiz and SCPs spawn
 4) SCP Recontainment
   - Spawns SCPs and an MTF Unit on the surface
-5) Facility Raid (Chaos Insurgency)
+5) Facility Raid
-  - Instead of guards, CI spawns
-6) Facility Raid (Serpent's Hand)
+  - If there are more than 5 players, there's 50/50 chance of Serpent's Hand spawning
-  - Instead of guards, SH spawns
+  - Othervise, Chaos Insurgency spawns

 Dependancies:
 [Smod2](https://github.com/Grover-c13/Smod2/),